Ali-Mikael/Pen-testing/h2-dora.md

 We have the IP address of the target and know which ports are open, let's get cracking!

-I wanted to break in the DB, so I tried to login remotely but got the error `"TLS/SSL: wrong version number"`.
-So I decided to skip SSL completely by appending the `--skip-ssl` flag.
+I wanted access to the DB, so I tried remote login but got the error `"TLS/SSL: wrong version number"`.
+I circumvented this with the `--skip-ssl` flag.
 It didn't let me pass, so I switched the user from `admin` to `root` and managed to get inside:

 <img width="1534" height="519" alt="2026-04-06-14:18:29" src="https://github.com/user-attachments/assets/86334cdd-cce1-40ca-a56b-a4094f9d4667" />